mattmakai/virtualenv-pycon-2015/walkthrough.md

 ## Part 3: Demo the solution

-## Part 4: Demo virtualenv functionality
+## Part 4: Virtualenvwrapper and extensions

 ## Conclude & more resources